immense/Remotely/README.md

 Feedback: https://remotely.featureupvote.com/
 Subreddit: https://www.reddit.com/r/remotely_app/

+## Disclaimer
+Hosting a Remotely server requires building and running an ASP.NET Core web app behind IIS (Windows) or Nginx (Ubuntu).
+It's expected that the person deploying and maintaining the server is familiar with this process.

+It's *highly* encouraged that you get comfortable building and deploying from source.
+This allows you to hard-code your server's hostname into the desktop client and the installer, which makes for a better experience for the end user.
+If you don't want to use any of the methods below, you can look at the GitHub Actions workflows to see how the process can be automated, using the `Publish.ps1` script.
+You can use those as reference for creating an automation process that works for you.
+You can also use Azure Pipelines for free (which I personally use).

 ## Build Instructions (GitHub)
 GitHub Actions allows you to build and deploy Remotely for free from their cloud servers.
 The definitions for the build processes are located in `/.github/workflows/` folder.